missyalienn/data-engineering-zoomcamp/00-workspace/notes/sql_notes.md

 ## [SQL Joins and Aggregations in the Taxi Dataset](https://www.youtube.com/watch?v=QEcps_iskgg&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=10)

-### Video Summary
+## Exploring NYC Taxi Dataset in pgAdmin

-- **00:59 – Joining yellow taxi table with the zones lookup table (implicit inner join)**
+ ### Joining yellow taxi table with the zones lookup table
-  Shows how to link trip records in (`yellow_taxi_data`) with location details in (`zones`) using an implicit join - so that we can have actual location names corresponding to the LocationIDs (which are just numbers right now)
+  - How to link (`yellow_taxi_trips`) with location details in (`zones`) using an implicit join - so that we can have actual location names corresponding to the LocationIDs (which are just numbers right now)

-  - yellow_taxi_data table contains pickup and dropoff LocationIDs (PULocationID and DOLocationID).
-The zones table maps the LocationIDs to the actual location names/neighborhoods - "Upper West Side" for example.
+  - `yellow_taxi_trips` table contains pickup and dropoff LocationIDs (PULocationID and DOLocationID).
+  - `zones` table maps the LocationIDs to the actual location names/neighborhoods - "Upper West Side"

-  - Goal:  join yellow_taxi_data with zones so that instead of seeing PULocationID: 142, we'll get something like: PULocationID: 142 (Harlem-East)
+  - **Goal:**  Join yellow_taxi_data with zones so that instead of seeing PULocationID: 142, we'll get something like: PULocationID: 142 (Harlem-East)

-    **Self-join method.
-Not best practice**

-    ``` sql
-    SELECT
-    tpep_pickup_datetime,
-    tpep_dropoff_datetime,
-    total_amount,
-    CONCAT(zpu."Borough", '/', zpu."Zone") AS "pickup_loc",
-    CONCAT(zdo."Borough", '/', zdo."Zone") AS "dropoff_loc"
-    FROM
-    yellow_taxi_trips t,
-    zones zpu,
-    zones zdo
-    WHERE t."PULocationID" = zpu."LocationID"
-        AND t."DOLocationID" = zdo."LocationID"
-    LIMIT 100

-- What’s happening in the query is that you're telling the taxi table to join on the zones table twice — once for the pickup location, and once for the dropoff — by giving each use a different alias (zpu and zdo).

-    - Joining yellow_taxi_trips → to zones (as zpu) for the pickup info

-    - Joining yellow_taxi_trips → to zones (as zdo) for the dropoff info

-*This is not the ideal method.
-If you forget a JOIN it creates a Cartesian product...*

- **WTF is a Cartesian Product?**
-- Result of joining two or more tables WITHOUT a join condition
-- Literally multiplies every row in table A with every row in TABLE B.

-**Why is it bad**
-- It explodes your row count and memory and slows queries massively.

 **Best Practice: Use Explicit INNER JOIN**
 ``` sql SELECT